 We offer a variety of forward-thinking postgraduate programmes and research opportunities, from taught Masters to PhD degrees in a wide range of subject areas, and host public lectures and research seminars given by distinguished scholars.

-One of the largest, most comprehensive departments of Theology and Religion in britain, we were awarded a rating of 5 - in the top band which consists of 5 and 5* - in the latest official Research Assessment Exercise (RAE),
+One of the largest, most comprehensive departments of Theology and Religion in Britain, we were ranked in the top three research departments in the country in the 2014 Research Assessment Exercise (RAE).

 We were also given a score of 23 out of 24 in the most recent Teaching Quality Assessment, and enjoy extensive formal and informal links with a wide range of academic and religious institutions across five continents.
 This, coupled with our large international community of postgraduates, means you'll be studying in a diverse, yet well-connected environment.